greg-js/arch-wiki-md-repo/wiki/_content/english/CUPS-Troubleshooting.md

 ## Networking issues

+### Unable to locate printer

+Even if CUPS can detect networked printers, you may still end up with an "Unable to locate printer" error when trying to print something.
+The solution to this problem is to enable Avahi's [.local hostname resolution](/index.php/Avahi#Hostname_resolution "Avahi").
+See [CUPS#Local Network](/index.php/CUPS#Local_Network "CUPS") for details.

 ### CUPS identifies printer but cannot connect to it

 Enable debug logging.
 If you see `Executing backend "/usr/lib/cups/backend/dnssd"...` over and over switch from dnssd to socket in the printer configuration.